Strabismus: Other considerations

 Nonparetic strabismus is generally concomitant.
 Most types of infant and childhood strabismus are comitant.
 Paretic strabismus can be either comitant or noncomitant.
 Incomitant strabismus is almost always caused by a limitation of ocular rotations that is due to a restriction of extraocular eye movement (ocular restriction) or due to extraocular muscle paresis.
 Incomitant strabismus cannot be fully corrected by prism glasses, because the eyes would require different degrees of prismatic correction dependent on the direction of the gaze.
 Incomitant strabismus of the eso- or exo-type are classified as "alphabet patterns": they are denoted as A- or V- or more rarely λ-, Y- or X-pattern depending on the extent of convergence or divergence when the gaze moves upward or downward.
 These letters of the alphabet denote ocular motility pattern that have a similarity to the respective letter: in the A-pattern there is (relatively speaking) more convergence when the gaze is directed upwards and more divergence when it is directed downwards, in the V-pattern it is the contrary, in the λ-, Y- and X-patterns there is little or no strabismus in the middle position but relatively more divergence in one or both of the upward and downward positions, depending on the "shape" of the letter.
+Such strabismus is therefore also called incomitant pattern strabismus (or pattern strabismus).
+A further type is the diamond-pattern strabismus, also denoted as <>-pattern, in which a relative convergence of the eyes is seen in both upgaze and downgaze.

 Types of incomitant strabismus include: Duane syndrome, horizontal gaze palsy, and congenital fibrosis of the extraocular muscles.

 When the misalignment of the eyes is large and obvious, the strabismus is called large-angle, referring to the angle of deviation between the lines of sight of the eyes.
 Less severe eye turns are called small-angle strabismus.
 The degree of strabismus can vary based on whether the person is viewing a distant or near target.

 Strabismus that sets in after eye alignment had been surgically corrected is called consecutive strabismus.